Tradition and manufacturing excellence intertwine with timeless beauty.

 Giovanni Gariboldi projected the art of the manufactory in everyday dimensions.
 Ginori 1735 tableware sets interpreted this class with a minimalist design.
 A new style of functional elegance was sought and born at the same time, to interpret new styles and modern trends.

 Many styles, only one muse: excellence.

 The Manufactory was renewed by relying on the experience of the greatest Italian designers of the time: Franco Albini, Franca Helg, Antonio Piva, Sergio Asti, Achille Castiglioni, Gabriele Devecchi, Candido Fior, Gianfranco Frattini, Angelo Mangiarotti, Enzo Mari and Aldo Rossi.

 The direction of Alessandro Michele

-In 2013 Manifattura Ginori was acquired by Gucci, joining the Kering group, Alessandro Michele became artistic director.
-His vision passionately oriented to tell contemporary taste gives birth to new collections that successfully reinvent the centuries-old craftsmanship treasured by the Manifattura over time.
+In 2013 Manifattura Ginori was acquired by Gucci, joining the Kering group and Alessandro Michele became its artistic director.
+His vision, passionately oriented to tell contemporary taste, gives birth to new collections that successfully reinvent the centuries-old craftsmanship treasured by the Manifattura over time.
 During this period, the brand strongly redefines its image, repositioning itself toward a more exclusive segment that leads it to embrace the new flagship store concept, with one in Florence and one in Milan.